Faye Dunaway: Personal life

-In 1962, Dunaway started a romance with stand-up comedian Lenny Bruce that lasted for a year.
+In 1962, Dunaway started a romance with stand-up comedian Lenny Bruce.
+That relationship lasted a year.
 She was engaged to photographer Jerry Schatzberg from 1967 to 1968.
-The two remain friends and Dunaway later starred in his directorial debut, Puzzle of a Downfall Child (1970).
-During the filming of A Place for Lovers (1968), Dunaway fell in love with her co-star Marcello Mastroianni.
-The couple had a two-year-live-in relationship.
-Dunaway wanted to marry and have children, but Mastroianni, a married man, could not bear to hurt his wife and refused, despite protests from his teenage daughter Barbara and his close friend Federico Fellini.
+The two remain friends, and Dunaway later starred in his directorial debut, Puzzle of a Downfall Child (1970).
+During the filming of A Place for Lovers (1968), Dunaway fell in love with her co-star, Marcello Mastroianni.
+The couple had a two-year live-in relationship.
+Dunaway wanted to marry and have children, but Mastroianni, still legally married, could not bear to hurt his estranged wife and refused, despite protests from his teenaged daughter Barbara and his close friend Federico Fellini.
 Dunaway decided to leave him and told a reporter at the time that she "gave too much.
-I gave things I have to save for my work".
+I gave things I have to save for my work."
 She later recalled in her 1995 autobiography:

-Mastroianni later told a reporter for People magazine in 1987 that he never got over his relationship with Dunaway.
-"She was the woman I loved the most", he said.
+In 1987, Mastroianni told People magazine that he never got over the breakup.
+"She was the woman I loved the most," he said.
 "I'll always be sorry to have lost her.
 I was whole with her for the first time in my life."

-In 1974, Dunaway married Peter Wolf, the lead singer of the rock group The J. Geils Band.
-Their career commitments caused frequent separations and the two divorced in 1979.
-She met her second husband, the British photographer Terry O'Neill, when he was assigned by People magazine to take pictures of Peter Wolf and of her in 1977.
-They married in 1983 and Dunaway credited O'Neill with being "the one person responsible for helping me grow up to womanhood and a healthy sense of myself".
+Dunaway dated her Doc co-star Harris Yulin from 1970 to 1972, after which she was briefly involved with producer Andrew Braunsberg.
+In 1974, she married Peter Wolf, the lead singer of the rock group The J. Geils Band.
+Their career commitments caused frequent separations, and the two divorced in 1979.
+She met her second husband, British photographer Terry O'Neill, when he was assigned by People magazine to take pictures of Peter Wolf and her in 1977.
+They married in 1982, and Dunaway credited O'Neill with being "the one person responsible for helping me grow up to womanhood and a healthy sense of myself".
 Their child, Liam Dunaway O'Neill, was born in 1980.
 In 2003, despite Dunaway's earlier indications that she had given birth to Liam, Terry O'Neill revealed that their son was adopted.